tomdaweiqq/drupal-gratis-theme/README.txt

 - drupal.org theme guide is here : http://drupal.org/documentation/theme

 -- UPGRADING --
-Nothing too tricky here other than if you have a local.css file as per the documentation.
+Nothing too tricky here other than if you have a local.css or custom path CSS file as per the documentation.
 When upgrading, you must preserve local.css somewhere, otherwise it could get overwritten with the upgrade.
 After you upgrade, you can then drop local.css back in to the theme.
 Of course if you have modified other files, they will all get overwritten.